 Cocaine is an illicit drug that is referred to by a number of street names.
 In discussions about cocaine, it’s common to see or hear the term “eight-ball”.

 An eight-ball of cocaine refers to a certain dose of cocaine.
 This is about one-eighth of an ounce or three-and-a-half grams of cocaine.
-According to the Merriam Webster Dictionary, this term is believed to have originated in the mid-1980s.

 Why Do People Take An 8 Ball?